 Grass-fed beef has many of the same health benefits as grain-fed beef, but research has found a few added perks:

-Studies have found that grass-fed beef contains two to six times more Omega-3 fatty acids than feed-lot beef.
-Omega-3 fatty acids have been found to help prevent and treat many diseases including, heart disease, stroke, autoimmune responses such as lupus, eczema, and rheumatoid arthritis, and others.
+Disease prevention.
+Studies have found that grass-fed beef contains two to six times more omega-3 fatty acids than feed-lot beef.
+Omega-3 fatty acids have been found to help prevent and treat many diseases.
+They include heart disease, stroke, autoimmune diseases such as lupus, eczema, rheumatoid arthritis, and others.
 Still, grass-fed beef contains far fewer omega-3s than fatty fish, seeds, and nuts.

 Studies have also found that grass-fed beef contains more antioxidants than grain-fed beef.
 Antioxidants help prevent cell damage that can lead to serious diseases such as cancer and Alzheimer's disease.